imapex-training/rest-api-swagger/README.md

-# Introduction
+# Introduction and Purpose

-Building a REST API using Swagger
+The purpose of this tutorial is to help the reader understand a method to quickly create a REST API, and to understand the process of creating an API starting first with the API definintion.
+We will use the Swagger definition language (aka the OpenAPI Specification) in this tutorial.

 ## Windows Users